-Advancing Digital Innovation to Improve Equity and Reduce Financial Toxicity in Cancer Care and Research
+Advancing Digital Innovation to Reduce Financial Toxicity in Cancer Care and Research

 Cancer is the 2nd leading cause of deaths in the U.S.

-These deaths are inequitably distributed and those patients who do survive are 2.5 times more likely to declare bankruptcy than those without disease.
+Among those that do survive, they are 2.5 times more likely to declare bankruptcy compared to those without a history of cancer.

-Digital innovation holds promise to reduce health disparities in access and cost and this set of open-access resources helps health systems and their partners address barriers to implementing digital health tools in cancer care and research.
+Digital innovation holds promise to ensure access to quality care and reduce cost of cancer care.
+This set of open-access resources helps health systems and their partners address barriers to implementing digital health tools in cancer care and research.

 Use the solutions catalog, core competencies, and financial navigation guide, to implement digital solutions to improve healthcare access, cost, and clinical outcomes for your patients.
 And use the Digital Navigation ROI Calculator and Digitally Enabled Patient Navigation Blueprint to quantify and maximize the ROI of your investments in digitally enabled patient navigation.